COVID Awareness Course Numbers Pass 50,000

 The course has been so successful that the CITF recently launched a second course, the Pandemic/COVID-19 Preparedness and Response Supervisor Course.
 This new course goes a step further in giving members tools to prepare for and take specific precautions at their jobsites.
 The course helps participants apply hazard identification and assessment tools and processes to jobsites and use prevention and control strategies to protect workers.
-Members will be given resources to develop COVID-19 Response Plans and strategies for the successful implementation of COVID-19 Response Plans.

 The original COVID-19 Preparedness course has reached workers in many construction trades as contractors embraced it and required all their workers to take the course.
 In a number of areas, the success of the course helped show local officials that jobsites could reopen safely.

 Numbers have also steadily risen among UBC members who have taken the CITF’s highly regarded ICRA infection prevention courses, which help make healthcare construction projects safe for patients and staff.
 Since the pandemic began, the ICRA 24-hour Best Practices course and the 8-hour ICRA Awareness course have been added to the CITF’s LMS.
 Numerous hospitals, surge facilities, COVID-19 testing sites, and other healthcare facilities have benefited by having ICRA-trained UBC members on their jobsites.